brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-23-google-android-vs-apple-ios-who-will-win.md

----
-layout: post
-title: Google Android vs. Apple iOS; Who will win?
+# Google Android vs. Apple iOS; Who will win?
----

 2010 saw just the preview of the smart-phone war.
 2011 will see the complete movie.